 F1: Pirelli tyres, KERS and DRS

-(Red colour): This is the softest tyre in the range and it is designed to provide peak performance and roadholding on slow and twisty circuits such as Monte Carlo and the Hungaroring.
-Soft
+Supersoft (Red colour): This is the softest tyre in the range and it is designed to provide peak performance and roadholding on slow and twisty circuits such as Monte Carlo and the Hungaroring.

-(Silver colour): This is also a frequent choice, as it is a tyre designed to provide the maximum endurance in the toughest conditions.
+Hard (Silver colour): This is also a frequent choice, as it is a tyre designed to provide the maximum endurance in the toughest conditions.
 A hard tyre takes longer to reach its peak operating temperature than a softer tyre, so is best suited to longer stints.
-Wet Tyres

 Pirelli has also listed out the tyre choices for the few of the Races for this season.